ABACBS-2024-emcr-hackathon/.github/profile/README.md

 ## Organising Committee

 The event was organized by the following committee members:
+- Yue Cao (The University of Sydney)
+- Hani Jieun Kim (Garvan Institute)
+- Gabriel Foley (The University of Queensland)
+- Jacob Westaway (Menzies School of Health Research)
+- Feargal Ryan (Flinders University & SAHMRI)
+- Emma de Jong (The University of Western Australia)
 - Calum Walsh (University of Melbourne)
-- Emma de Jong (The University of Western Australia)
-- Feargal Ryan (Flinders University & SAHMRI)
-- Gabriel Foley (The University of Queensland) - Co-chair
-- Hani Jieun Kim (Garvan Institute) - Co-chair, ECR rep
-- Jacob Westaway (Menzies School of Health Research) - Co-chair
+- Nicholas Blackburn (University of Tasmania)
 - Josh Lee (University of Melbourne)
 - Mark Bennett (Walter and Eliza Hall Institute)
-- Nicholas Blackburn (University of Tasmania)
-- Yue Cao (The University of Sydney) - ECR rep

 ## Theme leads